AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-ai-assistant-agentic-mode-cs.md

 ## Enable the Agentic mode

-Once the configuration is complete for your environment, contact the **Customer Success team** to enable the Agentic mode.
+After the configuration is complete for your environment, contact the Customer Success team to enable Agentic mode.

+With Agentic mode enabled for your environment, navigate to **Workspace settings** and enable the **Agentic** toggle under the **General** tab in the **AI Assistant** section.